 Oh, that coveted blowout hairstyle.
 We can’t get enough of the results, as we leave the salon or house with hair that’s sleek, frizz-free, and yeah, even has some bounce.
 But then there’s the cost and time spent creating this killer style.
 At *$45 per blowout session and around an hour in the chair, we’re always trying to figure out ways to hold on to our blowout style just a little bit longer.
-Read on to discover some of our insider tips to maintaining your blowout:
+Read on to discover some of our insider tips for maintaining your blowout.
+Plus, we’re showing you how to easily do your own blowout hairstyle yourself:

 How to Maintain Your Blowout Hairstyle Longer